This content was last updated on 30 October 2020.

 Life celebration events such as wedding receptions, birthday parties, Christenings etc are currently prohibited.

 Existing: If you were using a beer garden or pavement cafe before the Coronavirus Emergency then you can use it again as long as you implement Social Distancing Guidelines.

 New Pavement Licences: This new process introduces a streamlined and cheaper route for businesses such as cafes, restaurants and bars to secure a licence to place furniture on the highway.
 This will support them to operate safely while social distancing measures remain in place.
-This will provide much needed income over the summer months and protect as many hospitality jobs as possible.
-The Government has produced Draft Guidance for Pavement Licences.
-When these measures are brought into law we will issue further guidance.
+To apply for a new Pavement Licence go to our Pavement Licence pages.